California-Strawberry-Commission/laser-runner-cutter/ml/runner_segmentation_model/README.md

         $ ./scripts/dvc_setup.sh -a <AWS access key used by DVC> -s <AWS secret key used by DVC>

+## Using Docker Compose

+Docker Compose provides a pre-built environment with GPU support as an alternative to running `env_setup.sh` locally.
+Docker Compose files are in the `ml/docker/` directory.

+### Prerequisites

+Install Docker with the NVIDIA Container Toolkit installed.
+If not already installed, run the helper script:

+      $ ml/docker/install_docker.sh

+### Starting the container

+From the `ml/docker/` directory, run the appropriate command for your platform:

+**amd64 (x86_64, requires NVIDIA GPU + drivers):**

+    $ cd ml/docker
+    $ docker compose -f docker-compose.amd64.yaml up --build --detach

+**Jetson Orin:**

+    $ cd ml/docker
+    $ docker compose -f docker-compose.orin.yaml up --build --detach

+### Dropping into a shell

+    $ docker exec -it ml-ml-1 bash

+The `ml/` directory is bind-mounted into the container at `/workspaces/ml`, so source changes on the host are immediately reflected inside the container.

+### DVC setup inside the container

+Once inside the container, follow the [DVC setup](#dvc-setup) steps as normal.
+The AWS credentials and DVC cache will persist on the host via the bind mount.

+### Stopping the container

+    $ docker compose -f docker-compose.amd64.yaml down   # amd64
+    $ docker compose -f docker-compose.orin.yaml down    # Jetson Orin

 ## Creating and labeling a new dataset

 Labelbox is used for dataset annotation. `labelbox_api.py` provides convenience methods to upload images and extract annotations from Labelbox.
 Follow these steps in order to create a new dataset of runner images and to annotate the images using Labelbox.